uesmgn/gw-ml/README.md

 ## Projects
 [Detchar-ML](detchar)
-Machine learning to the Glitch Characterization
+Machine learning for the Glitch Characterization